Tyulis/rawutil/README.md

 ### Groups

-A group is simply a group of values isolated in their own list.
+A group is simply a group of values isolated in their own sub-list.
 Those are defined between parentheses `(…)`.
 The values in a group are then extracted in a sub-list, and must be in a sub-list when packed.